matijaSos/matijasos.github.io/_posts/2020-08-22-haskell-type-lvl-programming-intro-2.md

-And this is exactly what is the problem: we made a reduction step, but we still have the same number of constructors (`'Succ`) - we just moved it from one argument to another and that made GHC suspicious we made a system that terminates.
+And this is exactly what is the problem: we made a reduction step, but we still have the same number of constructors (`'Succ`) - we just moved it from one argument to another and that made GHC suspicious we are designing a system that actually terminates.

 If we e.g. did this (although it is conceptually wrong, does not produce the result we want):